Frequently Asked Questions about Boats and Boating in Hong Kong

 You will not require a license if your small craft does not have engine.
 That means an inflatable boat you are paddling and using around the shore and beach is ok.
 Of course if it is a sailing yacht you will require license.

-Should I repair my boat problems before selling it?
+• Should we repair problems before selling our boat?

 Should you really repair your boat before selling?
 The answer is really depends on the type of repairs are needed.
 If it is a very run down boat that you want to cash out of.
 Then lower the price and sell it quick.
 Get rid of liability.
 But if your boat is a nice luxury boat, with broken gear box or some mechanical problem.
 Then it is recommended you fix it.
 Otherwise one problem will make your boat seem like a run down boat that requires complete renovation.